fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Quran and the hadith do not clarify the number of children of Adam and Hawwah.
 History books mention that they had 40 children.
 Ibn Al-Jawzi said that Hawwah gave birth to 20 twins, each time a boy and a girl.

 According to the Quran and Bible, lifespan of some prophets was much longer than of modern people.
 They lived for up to one thousand years.
-According to Genesis, adam died when he was 930.
+According to Genesis, Adam died when he was 930.

 Quran says that the first place of worship was built in the current location of Kaaba.
-There is no information in the Quran or authentic hadith on who built the first House og God.
+There is no information in the Quran or authentic hadith on who built the first House of God.
 Some commentators of the Quran say that it was built by angels, some that Adam was directed by skies to travel until he arrived at the deserts of Hijaz and he was guided to build a santuary there.

     "The first sanctuary ever constructed for mankind was that at Bakkah (the old title of Makkah), a fortunate location and advice for the worlds".
     Quran